mccbc/notes/reviewer_comments.md

 4. Figure 1: Please provide brief summaries in the caption (or in the labels) to remind readers skimming this, e.g. H0 = fiducial solution, Hd = divergent solution, Hbc = our additional correction accounting for more self-consistent BCs.
 Finally, people may be more used to seeing J (rather than H) so please point out when/if there is are important differences for interpreting results.

     - **The mentioned labels have been added to the captions Figure 1.
 The legend of Figure 1 has been changed to match the format used in the other figures, i.e. H_0 + H_{bc} rather than H_{0+bc}.
 The tick labels on the y-axis of the log-scale plot have been changed to 10^(number) format to be consistent with the other figures in the paper.**
     - **The last point regarding H vs. J should be self-explanatory from our equations and their conversion to escape probabilities (see Eq 22).
-Also, J=0 at the surface for the fiducial solution, so this would not be useful to plot.**
+Also, J=0 at the surface for the fiducial solution, so this would not be useful to plot since we are evaluating all solutions at the surface of the sphere.**

 5. End of Section 2.1: Perhaps it is useful to emphasize that the BC failure occurs before the spatial and frequency diffusion approximations.
 For example, it is known that the traditional solution is accurate for atua0 > 10^3 (i.e. atau0^1/3 >> 1), but several things may go wrong as you reach atau0 < 1.
 Do you have further insights about the order of failures?

      - **We discuss points in section 2.1 that address this.
-It is mentioned that photons at the peak are optically thin when atau0~1, and that our solution is only valid when the peaks of the distribution lie well outside of the Doppler core, i.e. for large tau0.**.
+It is mentioned that photons at the peak are optically thin when atau0~1, and that our solution is only valid when the peaks of the distribution lie well outside of the Doppler core, i.e. for large tau0.**

 6. In my opinion it is more helpful to think in terms of atau0 rather than tau0.
 Perhaps you can periodically remind the reader that T = 10^4 K leads to atau0 = ?, e.g. in the caption of Fig. 1.